 Fed India Remit Service is an Internet based remittance service using ACH clearing arrangement in US.
-Federal Bank has associates with Bank of America to bring this service to its US based customers.
-Using this service, NRIs can transfer US Dollar funds, from their account with any ACH-affiliated bank in the USA, to the account of the beneficiary with any branch of Federal Bank.
+Federal Bank has associated with Bank of America to bring this service to its US based customers.
+Using this service, NRIs can transfer US Dollar funds, from their account with any ACH-affiliated bank in the USA, to their own non-resident account with any branch of Federal Bank.

 Fed India Remit Service is an Internet based remittance service using ACH clearing arrangement in US.
 The attraction of the scheme is its cost affordability.
 By paying just Rs 10 one can transfer $ 1,000 per day subject to a maximum of $ 2,000 per month.

 Key features are:

 - Safe and secure method of US dollar funds transfer from the US to India.